-Tuning is accomplished by twisting the “tuning pins” ever so slightly until the string tension is correct to produce the desired “tone”.
+Tuning a piano is accomplished by twisting the “tuning pins” ever so slightly until the string tension is correct to produce the desired “tone”.
 If a piano has not been tuned in several years, it will require having the “pitch raised” in order to be tuned correctly.
 “Standard pitch” is “A440”.
 This means that the “A” above “middle C” produces sound waves at the rate of 440 per second.
-Everything else is tuned to that note.
-After not being tuned for a few years, it takes drastic changes in the strings to return them to the appropriate tension.
+Everything else is tuned to that note. (around 230 strings) After not being tuned for a few years, it takes drastic changes in the strings to return them to the appropriate tension.
 Because the strings are so close together, a drastic change in tension affects the strings next to the one you are tuning.
 After the drastic changes are made to all the strings, you must “re-tune” the piano, making only subtle changes to the tension of the strings.
 Sometimes if it has been 15 or more years, the “pitch” may be so low that it may take 3 tunings to reach “A440”.
 After a piano has not been tuned for many years, when the pitch is raised, and it is tuned; it will not hold that tuning for very long.
 The piano literally goes into shock.
 Because the structure is not used to having that much pressure on it, it will settle.
 After a few months you should have your piano tuned again.
 That tuning should last a year or two.

 A piano’s tone contains a slight reverb effect.
 This is due to variations in string length.
 These variations must be compensated for when you tune the piano.
 This is called a piano’s “temperament”.
 Electronic keyboards have attempted to duplicate this effect for many years.
 Although, to this point they have not.
 Some very expensive keyboards can sound close, however, no keyboard can exactly match the distinctive tone of an acoustic piano.
 The age of electronics has also brought us electronic tuners or Strobe Tuners.
 For guitars, violins, cellos, etc., these work fine.
 Even pianos can be “rough tuned” (raising the pitch).
 However, because electronic tuners cannot compensate for string length variations to fine tune a piano, an accurate temperament must be achieved the same way as it has for over 100 years: tuning “by ear” by an experienced, qualified piano tuner.